Siwick-Research-Group/siwick-website/static/hardware.md

 ![The experimental setup diagram is shown, updated as of the middle of 2019.](/images/hardware/experimental_setup_2019.svg)

-Everything starts with a 75 MHz oscillator, emitting 800 nm 35fs pulses.
+Everything starts with a 75 MHz oscillator, emitting 800 nm 35 fs pulses.
 The oscillator beam is split in two branches.
 One of them runs along the top of the diagram.
 This branch is captured by a photodiode.
-The resulting electronic signal is then expertly manipulated so as to generate a 3 GHz, ~50W pulse, as described [here](/hardware.html#laser-microwave-synchronization-and-active-cavity-phase-stabilization).
+The resulting electronic signal is then expertly manipulated so as to generate a 3 GHz, ~50 W pulse, as described [here](/hardware.html#laser-microwave-synchronization-and-active-cavity-phase-stabilization).
-The other branch is amplified using chirped pulse amplification to a resulting 35 fs, 1 kHz, 3 mj pulse train.
+The other branch is amplified using chirped pulse amplification to a resulting 35 fs, 1 kHz, 3 mJ pulse train.

 The amplified laser pulse train is again split into two branches.
 The vertical branch is used to photo-excite samples.
 These _pump_ pulses can be delayed by moving mirrors on a delay-stage.
 The horizontal branch is converted to UV (266 nm) light, perfect to extract electron from a bulk copper photocathode.

-The electrons are accelerated to about 100keV in a DC electron accelerator.
+The electrons are accelerated to about 100 keV in a DC electron accelerator.
 The expanding electron pulse train is compressed by a radio-frequency compression cavity, described [here](/hardware.html#radio-frequency-electron-pulse-compression), so that the electron pulse is shortest at the sample.
 The resulting scattering pattern is then collected on an electron microscope CCD.

 ## Radio-frequency electron pulse compression